chirpstack/chirpstack-gateway-bridge/docs/content/install/config.md

   # Valid units are 'ms', 's', 'm', 'h'.
 Note that these values can be combined, e.g. '24h30m15s'.
   max_reconnect_interval="10m0s"

+  # Terminate on connect error.
+  #
+  # When set to true, instead of re-trying to connect, the ChirpStack Gateway Bridge
+  # process will be terminated on a connection error.
+  terminate_on_connect_error=false

   # MQTT authentication.
   [integration.mqtt.auth]